xwmx/nb/docs/index.markdown

   nb index get_basename <id>
   nb index get_id <filename>
   nb index get_max_id
-  nb index rebuild
-  nb index reconcile
-  nb index show
-  nb index update <existing-filename> <new-filename>
+  nb index rebuild [--ancestors] nb index reconcile [--ancestors] nb index show nb index update <existing-filename> <new-filename>
   nb index verify
+  nb index <subcommand> <options>...

+Options:
+  --ancestors   Perform the action on all folders within the notebook that
+                are ancestors of the current folder.

 Subcommands:
-  add           Add <filename> to the index. delete        Delete <filename> from the index. get_basename  Print the filename / basename at the specified <id>. get_id        Get the id for <filename>. get_max_id    Get the maximum id for the notebook. rebuild       Rebuild the index, listing files by last modified, reversed.
+  add           Add <filename> to the index. delete        Delete <filename> from the index. get_basename  Print the filename / basename at the specified <id>. get_id        Get the id for <filename>. get_max_id    Get the maximum id for the folder. rebuild       Rebuild the index, listing files by last modified, reversed.
                 Some ids will change.
-Prefer `nb index reconcile`. reconcile     Remove duplicates and update index for added and deleted files. show          Print the index. update        Overwrite the <existing-filename> entry with <new-filename>. verify        Verify that the index matches the notebook contents.
+Prefer `nb index reconcile`. reconcile     Remove duplicates and update index for added and deleted files. show          Print the index. update        Overwrite the <existing-filename> entry with <new-filename>. verify        Verify that the index matches the folder contents.

 Description:
-  Manage the index for the current notebook.
+  Manage the index for the current folder.
 This subcommand is used internally by `nb` and using it manually will probably corrupt the index.
-If something goes wrong with the index, fix it with `nb index reconcile`.
+If something goes wrong with an index, fix it with `nb index reconcile`.

-  The index is a text file named '.index' in the notebook directory. .index contains a list of filenames and the line number of each filename represents the id. .index is included in the git repository so ids are preserved across systems.
+  An index is a text file named '.index' in any folder within a notebook.
+  .index contains a list of filenames and the line number of each filename represents the id. .index files are included in the git repository so ids are preserved across systems.
 ```

 #### Archived Notebooks